 - School district level decision makers (business, safety, facilities, transportation)

 - Local law enforcement (including those in charge of traffic, parking and adult crossing guards)

 - Municipal Engineering, Traffic Engineering, and/or Public Works

 - Public Health- Madison & Dane County

 - Alder or local politician (at least keep informed)

-- If a Madison Metropolitan School District school, contact the Madison School Traffic Safety Committee that includes representatives of MMSD (including the MMSD Safe Routes to School Coordinator), Madison Police, Traffic Engineering and the Madison Area Safe Kids Coalition.
-For more information, contact the committee chair, Julie Frentz.
+- If a Madison Metropolitan School District school, contact the Madison School Traffic Safety Committee that includes representatives of MMSD (including the MMSD Safe Routes to School Coordinator), Madison Police, and Traffic Engineering.
+For more information, contact Sonia Dubielzig.

 - Compile and present photos and data of identified issues to group.

 - Pinpoint identified problems on map.